Updated on by Hayley Brown

 A PaaS is referred to as a cloud service provider that supplies a full cloud infrastructure.
 This includes the networks, servers, data and virtualisation.
 As well as providing a software platform with operating systems, middleware and runtime.

 A PaaS allows customers to develop, test and deploy applications in the cloud without building on-site infrastructure.
 For example, Microsoft Azure, is a popular PaaS cloud provider.
 It is a deployment and development environment and is capable of supporting users and the entire web development life cycle.

 Where does an iPaaS (Integration Platform as a Service) sit?

-iPaaS has provided integration solutions that connect between websites, interfaces, applications and data sources.
+iPaaS has provided integrated solutions that connect websites, interfaces, applications and data sources.
 They allow applications that sit within the cloud or on-site to integrate and allow data to flow freely between them.